-- Recall: a random variable is a number about which we're uncertain, but can describe the possible outcomes. - Listing all possible values isn't possible for continuous random variables, we have to use intervals. - The probability the r.v. falls in an interval is given by the area under the probability density function.
-For a continuous r.v., the probability assigned to any single value is zero!
+- Recall: a random variable is a number about which we're uncertain, but can describe the possible outcomes. - We can't list all the possible outcomes for continuous random variables, but we can give intervals. - The probability the r.v. falls in an interval is given by the area under the probability density function.
+For a continuous r.v., the probability assigned to any single value is zero.

-- The Normal distribution is the most used probability distribution to describe a continuous random variable.
-Its probability density function (pdf) is symmetric and bell-shaped. - The probability the number ends up in an interval is given by the area under the pdf.
+The normal distribution is the most common distribution for a continuous random variable.
+Its probability density function (pdf) is symmetric and bell-shaped.

-- The standard Normal distribution has mean 0 and has variance 1. - Notation: If $Z \sim N(0, 1)$ (Z is the random variable)
+- The standard Normal distribution has mean 0 and has variance 1. - Notation: If $Z \sim N(0,1)$ (Z is the random variable)

-$$Pr(-1 < Z < 1) = 0.68$$
+$$Pr(-1 < Z < 1) \approx 2/3$$